kamioftea/advent-of-code-2023/pubs/blog/day_1.md

 crate docs, I settle on using a similarly verbose replacement function.

 The regex itself is ok, but compiling a new one each time is wasteful, but it can't be declared as a static variable because it can't statically compile the Regex.
-Luckily someone's written a `lazy_static!` macro to fix just this problem.
+Luckily someone's written a `lazy_static!` macro to fix exactly this problem.

 ```rust